ray-project/ray/doc/source/cluster/kubernetes/user-guides/static-ray-cluster-without-kuberay.md

 # (Advanced) Deploying a static Ray cluster without KubeRay

 This deployment method for Ray no longer requires the use of CustomResourceDefinitions (CRDs).
 In contrast, the CRDs is a prerequisite to use KubeRay.
-One of its key components, the Kuberay operator, manages the Ray cluster resources by watching for Kubernetes events (create/delete/update).
+One of its key components, the KubeRay operator, manages the Ray cluster resources by watching for Kubernetes events (create/delete/update).
 Although the KubeRay operator can function within a single namespace, the use of CRDs has a cluster-wide scope.
 If the necessary Kubernetes admin permissions are not available for deploying KubeRay, this doc introduces a way to deploy a static Ray cluster to Kubernetes without using KubeRay.
 However, it should be noted that this deployment method lacks the built-in